 Pompeii Archive: Recent Photography by William Wylie is organized by the Gregory Allicar Museum of Art at Colorado State University.
 It is brought to the Vanderbilt University Fine Arts Gallery in part through the support of the Program in Classical and Mediterranean Studies, with additional support provided by the Department of Art and the Department of History of Art.

-Guest curated by Janet Rady, a specialist in Middle Eastern contemporary art, I AM features the work of thirty-one premier Middle Eastern women artists from twelve countries, visually celebrating the rich, diverse and pivotal contributions that women make to the enduring global quest for harmony and peace.
-The exhibition premiered at the National Gallery of Fine Arts in Amman, Jordan in May/June 2017, and was then showcased at London’s St. Martin-in-the-Fields on Trafalgar Square for July/August 2017, and premiered its US tour in Washington, D.C., at the Katzen Arts Center of the American University Museum in September/October 2017.
+Guest curated by Janet Rady, a specialist in Middle Eastern contemporary art, I AM features the work of thirty-one premier Middle Eastern women artists from twelve countries, visually celebrating the rich, diverse, and pivotal contributions that women make to the enduring global quest for harmony and peace.
+The exhibition premiered at the National Gallery of Fine Arts in Amman, Jordan, in May/June 2017.
+It was then showcased at St. Martin-in-the-Fields on Trafalgar Square in London, U.K., for July/August 2017, and premiered its U.S. tour in Washington, D.C., at the Katzen Arts Center of the American University Museum in September/October 2017.
 The Vanderbilt presentation will be one of six in North America.

-I AM is organized by Caravan, a non profit that promotes dialogue, understanding, and friendship between the West and the Middle East through the belief that the arts have the potential to unite and act as a universal language.
-Founding President of the organization, Rev. Paul-Gordon Chandler, says of their mission that “In the midst of the increasing chasm of misunderstanding that exists between the Middle East and West, the arts can be one of the most effective mediums to provide new pathways of understanding which transcend borders, helping us put ourselves in the ‘other’s’ shoes.”
+I AM is organized by CARAVAN, a nonprofit organization that promotes dialogue, understanding, and friendship between the West and the Middle East through the belief that the arts have the potential to unite and act as a universal language.
+The founding president of the organization, Rev. Paul-Gordon Chandler, says of their mission that “In the midst of the increasing chasm of misunderstanding that exists between the Middle East and West, the arts can be one of the most effective mediums to provide new pathways of understanding which transcend borders, helping us put ourselves in ‘the other’s’ shoes.”
 The US tour of I AM is in partnership with ArtBAB.

 I AM: Middle Eastern Women Artists and the Quest to Build Peace is brought to the Vanderbilt University Fine Arts Gallery with the generous support of the Office of the Chancellor.